“There is geometry in the humming of the strings, there is music in the spacing of the spheres.”

 [8] Evra, Kowalski, Lubotzky “Good Cyclic Codes and the Uncertainty Principle” (2017)

-1. GF stands for “Galois field” in honor of the legendary Evariste Galois. ↩︎
+GF stands for “Galois field” in honor of the legendary Evariste Galois.↩︎

-2. If you want to prove this, it follows from Bezout’s Lemma ↩︎
+If you want to prove this, it follows from Bezout’s Lemma↩︎

-3. You’ll find a proof in any good algebra book, Theorem 5.1 in [6] for example. ↩︎
+You’ll find a proof in any good algebra book, Theorem 5.1 in [6] for example.↩︎

-6. Proof: the distance between any two codewords \(c_1\) and \(c_2\) is the same as the distance between the all-zero word and \(c_1 - c_2\).
-Thus \(d_{min}\) is equal to the minimum number of nonzero components of a codeword, across all nonzero codewords.
-But we can take the codeword with one nonzero data symbol and \(n-k\) check symbols.
-Hence \(d_{min} \le n-k+1 \). ↩︎
+Proof: the distance between any two codewords \(c_1\) and \(c_2\) is the same as the distance between the all-zero word and \(c_1 - c_2\).
+Thus \(d_{min}\) is equal to the minimum number of nonzero components across all nonzero codewords.
+We can take the codeword with one nonzero data symbol and \(n-k\) check symbols.
+Hence \(d_{min} n-k+1 \).↩︎

-7. In ring theory terminology, this means the set of polynomial codewords is an ideal of the quotient ring \(F[x]/\langle x^n-1 \rangle \). ↩︎
+In ring theory terminology, this makes the set of polynomial codewords is an ideal of the quotient ring \(F[x]/x^n-1 \).↩︎